 Established in recognition of Brother Marshall's own contributions and the many other volunteers that have and continue to so unselfishly give of their time and effort to support Triangle.
-Awards $1,500 annually based on a combination of need, grades and participation in campus and Triangle Activities.
+Awarded annually based on a combination of need, grades and participation in campus and Triangle Activities.

 Established in recognition of Brother Robertson's own contributions and the many other Triangle Presidents that have and continue to so unselfishly give of their time and effort to support Triangle.
-Awards $1,500 annually based on a combination of need, grades and participation in campus and Triangle Activities.
+Awarded annually based on a combination of need, grades and participation in campus and Triangle Activities.

 The Foglesong family values diversity in the fields of engineering, architecture and science.
 As such they have endowed a scholarship to be awarded each year to a deserving student from an under represented population majoring in engineering, architecture and science.
 Qualified applicants will be members of Triangle Fraternity in good standing who are members of underrepresented populations in the fields of engineering, architecture or science, show academic success with a minimum GPA of 2.7/4.0, have a track record of service to the chapter and local community and demonstrate financial need.

-Consists of one award of $1,000 to $1,500 annually based on need, preference to a Purdue student.
+Consists of one award annually based on need, and display of social skills, preference to a Purdue student.